pbrucla/cyber-instancer/README.md

 - Partially Local: Run the kubernetes cluster on a remote server, but the cyber instancer, redis, and postgres services will run locally.
 This is the easiest way to run a full application without requiring large amounts of configuration for each user if a kubernetes cluster is already setup.
 This option also allows for subdomain provisioning to work properly.
   - simply setup `config.yml`, `k3s.yaml`, and then use docker compose
   - See the "Requirements", "Config files", "Kubernetes setup", and "Docker Compose" sections below
-- Fully Local: Run everything locallys.
+- Fully Local: Run everything locally.
 This can be done manually or by using the provided Vagrantfile.
   - This setup does not support https and will require manual /etc/hosts editing or similar for (sub)domains to access instancer
   - See "Config files" and "Vagrant" sections below